stav/sirem/docs/RSC_IMPLEMENTATION_REVIEW.md

 2. **Parallel data fetching** (already done ✅):
    - `Promise.all` in dashboard, manage, and tags pages is good
+   - Plans page fetches all plans in a single query (appropriate for this use case)

 3. **Selective field fetching** (already done ✅):
    - Dashboard only fetches needed fields